Skip to main content

 1. on_message checks if the agent lock is held (meaning a response is in progress)

-2. If locked, it calls agent.interrupt(), which cancels pending permission requests and interrupts the SDK client
+2. If locked and not compacting, it calls agent.interrupt(), which cancels pending permission requests and interrupts the SDK client

 3. The interrupted stream_chat() generator stops yielding deltas